TIBCOSoftware/snappydata/docs/troubleshooting/preventing_disk_full_errors.md

     -   **Disk store metadata files**— set the `gemfire.preAllocateIF` system property to true (the default).

 !!!
 Note
-	SnappyData recommends using ext4 filesystems on Linux platforms, because ext4 supports pre-allocation which speeds disk startup performance.
+	TIBCO recommends using ext4 filesystems on Linux platforms, because ext4 supports pre-allocation which speeds disk startup performance.
 If you are using ext3 filesystems in latency-sensitive environments with high write throughput, you can improve disk startup performance by setting the `MAXLOGSIZE` property of a disk store to a value lower than the default 1 GB.
 See [CREATE DISKSTORE](../reference/sql_reference/create-diskstore.md).

--   Monitor SnappyData logs for low disk space warnings.
-SnappyData logs disk space warnings in the following situations:
+-   Monitor TIBCO ComputeDB logs for low disk space warnings.
+TIBCO ComputeDB logs disk space warnings in the following situations:

     -   **Log file directory**—logs a warning if the available space is less than 100 MB.